Japan FAQ--Japanese Manners and Etiquette

 Don't wear tattered clothes outside, nor socks with holes when visiting someone.

-On escalators, stay on the left side if you plan to just stand and not climb them.
+On escalators, stay on the left side if you plan to just stand and not climb them - except for Osaka which is the opposite.

 Japan has no tradition of making sarcastic remarks to make a point,